Skip to content

 Other Benefits

-The other main benefit to incorporation is a company’s right to own its own assets.
+The other main benefit of incorporation is a company’s right to own its own assets.
 This can make it easier to enter into certain transactions because it has the full legal title over the assets.

 Disadvantages of Incorporated Businesses